 Where to buy a small dog from?

-You can buy directly from other dog owners or from specialised pet shops.
+Until 2021, small dogs are the most wanted small dog breeds among American Kennel Club (AKC) members.
+You can buy one directly from other dog owners or from specialised pet shops.

 It is advisable to buy from established dog breeders.
 They will be prepared to answer all your questions and give you the best advice on how to take care of your new pet.